This post may contain affiliate links to products I use and highly recommend. You can read my full disclosure .

 Making Low Carb Tomato Soup Ahead & Storing it

-You should store this soup in the refrigerator in an air tight container.
+- Refrigerator Storage: You should store this soup in the refrigerator in an airtight container.
 I keep this soup for up to 4 days.

 How do you make tomato soup thicker without flour & cornstarch?